ISISComputingGroup/ibex_user_manual/doc/how_to/Create-and-Manage-Components.rst

 There are several ways to create a component:

 Save an existing Configuration as a Component
    You can save an existing configuration as a component.
-When you click on the ``Save as...`` button on the Edit Configuration dialog (see [[Create and Manage Configurations]]) the resulting Save As... dialog contains a check-box labelled ``Save the configuration as a component``.
+When you click on the ``Save as...`` button on the Edit Configuration dialog (see :doc:`Create-and-Manage-Configurations`) the resulting Save As... dialog contains a check-box labelled ``Save the configuration as a component``.
 By default, this check-box is unchecked.
 Click on the ``Save the configuration as a component`` check-box and then click the ``OK`` button to save the configuration as a component.

    Once you have saved the configuration as a component, you can edit it as a component.

 Create a New Component
    You can create a new component directly from the ``Configuration`` menu.
 Simply select ``Configurations > New`` from the ``Configuration`` menu.
 IBEX will then display the `New Configuration` dialog.

    The process of defining a component is essentially the same as the process of defining a configuration - the New Component dialog is identical to the New Configuration dialog.
-Refer to [[Create and Manage Configurations]] for a full description of how to use the various tabs on the New Component dialog.
+Refer to :doc:`Create-and-Manage-Configurations` for a full description of how to use the various tabs on the New Component dialog.

 Import a Component
 ----------------